 What Is Team Building?

 Team building is the process of turning a group of individual contributing employees into a cohesive team.
 A team is a group of people organized to work together interdependently and cooperatively to meet the needs of their customers by accomplishing their purpose and goals.

 Team building can also involve structured activities and exercises that employees on the team can lead, one way in which team norms are established.
 Or, with the proper budget and goals, managers can contract out for facilitation with an external resource.
 External facilitation, by an experienced person, can give your team building a boost.

 Internal Team Building Opportunities

-In a larger organization, organization development staff can lead team building sessions.
+In a larger organization, organization development staff can lead the team-building sessions.
 Many Human Resources practitioners are also comfortable leading team building sessions.

 But, team building doesn't always have to have a meeting or a facilitated meeting to accomplish the goal of a cohesive team.
 You can build your teams by structuring activities and fun events that team members can do together.
 For example, teams have pursued activities such as attending a cooking class, a clay sculpting class, and having a picnic with families at a local park.

 Start with a department picnic using a couple of hours during the workday to visit a nearby park.
 You can grill outside of the office and suggest that employees bring a dish to pass.
 Or, you can order pizza in for the team or purchase lunch from a local caterer or restaurant.
 The goal that you share with the employees is that you gather together to share some quality talking time over the meal.

 You can sponsor activities where employees get together for fun.
 Bowling, Christmas Eve lunch, painting pictures with the guidance of a painting shop, river cruises on a passenger boat, comedy club presentations, and baseball games all fit the bill.
 Really, events that your team can do or attend together for team building are as endless as the team's imagination.